wescale/k8s-advanced-training/Day-1/install-your-cluster/README.md

 ## IngressController

-Look at the `ingress-nginx` namespace.
+Look at the resoucres deployed on the `ingress-nginx` namespace.

-Examine the Daemonset to answer the following questions:
+Examine the DaemonSet to answer the following questions:
 * Where are the nginx pods running?
 * How is that achieved?
 * What are the ports they exposed?

 Try to connect to the exposed Nginx.

 For that, you have a DNS record: `lb.wsc-kubernetes-training-X.wescaletraining.fr`

 ## StorageClass and provisionenr